garrandall/popular-music-data/tracks/have-you-ever-loved-somebody-freddie-jackson.md

 Can you learn to love somebody
 If somebody loves you?
 Have you ever known that feeling
-Ooh, that special feeling
+Oh that special feeling
 When somebody loves you?

 Have you ever loved somebody?
 Can you learn to love somebody
 If somebody loves you?
 Have you ever known that feeling
-Ooh, that special feeling
+Oh that special feeling
 When somebody loves you?

 Girl, I wanna teach you, yeah, oh, yeah